GRADUATE AFFAIRS

 1) Must have and maintain a status of Academic Good Standing with a Minimum Grade Point Average (GPA) of 2.0

-3) Must have completed all Basic Sciences courses with a minimum grade of “C”
+5) Must have completed all required Basic Sciences courses with a minimum grade of “C”; Must have successful completion of the Basic Sciences Curriculum.

-4) Must have completed all required weeks of Core and Elective Clinical Rotations with a minimum grade of "C"
+6) Must have completed all required weeks of Pre-Clinicals, and Core and Elective Clinical Rotations, with a minimum grade of "C" or "P"; Must have successful completion of the Clinical Sciences Curriculum/and Hours

 Academic Diplomas will not be released until any and all outstanding administrative documents, balances, and clinical evaluations have been received, and a final degree audit has been performed and cleared by the Queen's University College of Medicine Office of the Registrar.
 Formal commencement exercises are expected to be held once per year in June.